1. Nobody Cares About Your Tattoo but You

 8. Why Can’t You Use Fresh Aloe Vera on a Tattoo?

 When the artist warned me, in writing, not to use aloe vera, I had to ask why.
-He didn’t have a good explanation, so I went home, cut a hunk from my plant, washed it thoroughly, and applied it right away as I always do for skin wounds or abrasions.
+He didn’t have a good explanation, so after about three weeks of healing I cut a hunk of aloe from my plant, washed it thoroughly, and applied it as I always do for skin wounds or abrasions.
 It worked fine and I healed very quickly.

 9. Tattoos Are Seriously Serious